cboivinchampeaux/Acute-HBV-models/README.md

 # Acute-HBV-models
 Shiny app for acute HBV models

-Make sure that you R and Rstudio versions are up to date.
+Make sure that your R and Rstudio versions are up to date.

 Make sure to install the different packages that are in the Shinyapp - Acute HBV models.Rmd file if not already installed: <code>install.packages("Packagename")</code>